 If you love to read or curl up with a movie, you know just how much shelves of space books and DVDs occupy in the home.
 Enjoy creating art?
 Brushes, pens, canvases and other supplies add to home clutter, too.
 Regularly host parties in your home?
 All those extra chairs and tables take up a lot of space.

-Some of the best-loved common areas in Life Plan Communities and other senior-living communities are those designed to foster relaxation or help residents explore creative endeavors.
+Some of the best-loved common areas in Life Plan Communities and other senior living communities are those designed to foster relaxation or help residents explore creative endeavors.

+Many senior living communities have art studios, for example, stocked with paint, canvases and plenty of supplies to get those creative juices flowing.
+There are libraries filled with hardcover and paperback books, as well as periodicals for residents to read.
 Still other communities offer movie theaters where residents can gather to enjoy movies on a bigger screen than most of them ever got to experience at home — in the comfort of their shared community!

 Finally, there’s the garage, another area of the home that can become a storage unit for junk, from old sports equipment to shovels and rakes.